Learn about the benefits of Conventional Micro Surfacing Treatments

 Similar to slurry seals but more robust, micro surfacing is a pavement preservation method that can also be used to repair pavement.
 Micro surfacing is a mix of crushed aggregate, mineral filler and latex-modified, emulsified asphalt that is applied by a mobile mix paver.
 One major difference between slurry seals and micro surfacing is the polymer modification to the emulsified asphalt of a micro surfacing system.

-At an average cost of $2.75 per square yard, micro surfacing allows for roughly six to eight years of roadway life extension at a fraction of the cost of major road reconstruction.
+At an average cost of $2.75 per square yard, micro surfacing allows for roughly 5-7 years of roadway life extension at a fraction of the cost of major road reconstruction.

 Micro surfacing halts oxidation and raveling and can be used to increase surface friction, address profile leveling and to fill ruts.
 When used in reactive maintenance, the same life extension may not be achieved as when using micro surfacing as a preventative treatment.
 Additionally, micro surfacing should never be used to repair unsealed cracks that are ¼" or greater.
 Other preservation methods can address this type of road distress.